johnpuddephatt/turveyworld/src/pages/yoga.md

 Gerry's teaches regular Yoga classes, at the Yoga Space Leeds, Leeds University and the Edge Gym

-If you would like a one to one yoga class please contact Gerry directly.
+**If you would like a one to one yoga class please contact Gerry directly.**

 - - -

 ### The Yoga Space Leeds

-From May 17 2021The Yoga Space will be open for classes, or if you prefer you can still follow them on live on Zoom.

-* Flow: Sundays  4.30-pm to 5.30pm (In Studio and on Zoom)

 Hatha: Wednesday 10-11 am (In Studio and on Zoom)

-  Yin:  Sundays 6 pm to 7pm (In Studio and on Zoom
+Yin + Restore:  Sundays 4.45-7 (In Studio and on Zoom

-  Restorative:  Last Friday of the month: 7pm to 8.15pm.

 Sign up online at  <https://theyogaspace.co.uk/>